Cheon Seong Gyeong: Episode 156

 Section 3: Nature and the Lessons It Offers, 13-21

 (13) When I was in prison in Danbury, there was an area where the ground had been leveled by a bulldozer to make a sports field.
 During the rainy season, the construction had to stop for a while.
-Near the construction, she was some wetland, and during the break from construction, a waterfowl laid her eggs and hatched her young.
+Near the construction, there was some wetland, and during the break from construction, a waterfowl laid her eggs and hatched her young.
 The bird might have thought that was a safe place since no one was present at the time.
 However, after the rain ended, people began to walk around there.
 The bird's nest was less than two meters from the path.
 At that time I noticed a very mysterious thing.
 When people passed by without noticing her or her nest, the mother bird kept silent.
 But if anyone caught her eye, she would rush out with a noisy fuss, "caw! caw! caw!"
 If someone took one step closer to her, she was ready to die to fight off the intruder.
 She was very small but not afraid of attacking a big person.
 She was ready to fight to the death, with all her might.
 This was amazing to me.
 Who taught her to do this?
 Did she learn this through the educational system or through some academic theory?
 She responded this way because of love.
 Love needs no education.

 (14) Among fish, the model of love between male and female is the salmon.
 That's why I love salmon very much.
 This fish leaves its birthplace and travels thousands of miles through the oceans.
 When they are about four years old, they return to their birthplace.
 In Alaska, because of the cold weather, there are not many insects for the baby fish to eat, so the parents die and let their young eat their bodies so they can grow well.
 What about human beings?
 We are meant to be the lords of creation.
 So if we are inferior to a fish, is that acceptable?
 If love has such great power in the animal kingdom, what should it be like among human beings, the lords of creation, and masters of true love?
 The issue for us as human beings is how to attain the highest ideal of conjugal love.
 Not all the principles I discovered are from the Bible; I found out many things from nature.